+Course Advisory: SCC minimum English standard.
 A study of the human figure in action and repose using a variety of drawing materials and approaches.
-Assignments include line drawings, tone studies, the use of color and portraits.
-The student submits a portfolio monthly for evaluation.
+Assignments include line drawings, tone studies, the use of color, and portraits.
+The student submits a midterm and final portfolio for evaluation.
 (CAN ART 24).
 One to two hours lecture, three to four hours lab.